frostoven/Cosmosis/README.md

 This game is and will always be free and open source (see [Why this game is open sourced](README.md#why-this-game-is-open-sourced) below).

+## Troubleshooting
+#### Game using wrong graphics card
+Windows may force the application to use integrated graphics, which will massively decrease performance.
+To force discrete graphics, you may do the
+following:
+* Go to Settings, the click System.
+* Scroll down to Graphics Settings.
+* Select "Classic app", then click "Browse".
+* Navigate to `Cosmosis.exe` and select it.
+* Once it's been added to the list click "Options" then select "High Performance".

 ## Why this game?
 #### Intro
 Cosmosis was brought into existence for the following reasons: